endepointe/site/writeups/huntress2024/gocrackme2/gocrackme2.md

     main()
 ```

-We get parts of a potential flag which leads to the impression that if the binary is
+We get parts of a potential flag which gives the impression that if the binary is
-executed enough times, the flag components would be produced.
+executed enough times, the flag components will be produced.
 Yet, when ran enough times,
 there is still a portion of the flag that is dynamically produced.

+When I first opened up ghidra to analyze this stripped binary, I was hoping that it would
+be somewhat simple to trace through - I was wrong.
+After some searching, I found an analyzer
+that rebuilds function names as best as it can.

 Lets jump into the binary and see what is going on.

-I used ghidra and a go analyzer:
+Using ghidra and a go analyzer:

     https://github.com/mooncat-greenpy/Ghidra_GolangAnalyzerExtension

-As I go through any code, it is helpful to look for known values in all their forms:
+Reminder: as I go through any code, it is helpful to look for known values in all their forms.

+Here is some code to help with that:

 ```python
 >>> flag = "flag{"